nodepush/docs/README.md

-# docs
+# nodepush/docs - Documentation
-Documentation for the nodepush library
+This is a documentation project made using Docusaurus.